 • $30,000 Cap on the 1:5 earn rate

 #3 Amex AIR MILES Platinum Benefit #1: The Welcome Bonus

-The Amex Platinum AIR MILES card brings in a whopping welcome bonus of 2,000 AIR MILES Bonus Miles.
+The Amex Platinum AIR MILES card brings in a whopping welcome bonus of 3,000 AIR MILES® Bonus Miles.

-As you’ll see in the section on how to use your miles, these miles are enough to buy a one-way ticket for a long-haul flight within Canada and most of the continental USA with any of their airline partners.
+As you’ll see in the section on how to use your miles, these miles are enough to redeem for $310 towards your purchases with AIR MILES®* Cash.

 If you’re not into this kind of home appliances or if you don’t like what AIR MILES has to offer in terms of merchandise, you can always trade your Bonus Miles in for $200 worth of cash discounts on purchases at any AIR MILES partner.
 Since AIR MILES counts its partners by the hundreds, it’ll be very easy for you to find a way to use your miles on something you really need or like.